-Wrap your hands around a warm mug of vegan spiced cashew coconut milk for a cozy bedtime drink that comforts as it chases away the wintertime chill.
+Wrap your hands around a mug of warm milk and cinnamon for a cozy bedtime drink that comforts as it chases away the wintertime chill.

 My nightly cup of late consists of a mixture of coconut and cashew milk along with warming winter spices like cinnamon, star anise, nutmeg, vanilla and a hint of orange zest for brightness.
 Just as comforting as hot chocolate but better suited for bedtime since it’s entirely caffeine-free.
 Sometimes the most delightful comforts come out of the simplest of ingredients.

-How to Make Warm Spiced Cashew Coconut Milk:
+How to Make a Dairy-Free Warm Cinnamon Milk:

 More winter drinks to keep you warm until spring: